AnnaKu32/thm-rooms/Crack-the-hash/README.md

-### To identify the type of hash used to encrypt a value, you can analyse it using the 'Analyse hash' option in [CyberChief](https://gchq.github.io/CyberChef/)
+### To identify the type of hash used to encrypt a value, you can analyze it using the 'Analyse hash' option in [CyberChief](https://gchq.github.io/CyberChef/)

 ![image](https://github.com/user-attachments/assets/9053fd1c-8d86-49c7-90c4-ed19d8a5aa60)